rafaelmartins/iceflashprog/README.md

 This project includes the firmware and the host software required to interact with the USB device.

 > [!WARNING]
-> As of version 0.1.0, the host software only works with 16 Megabit Serial Flash Memories, like the ones installed to the Olimex boards.
+> The host software, in its initial version 0.1.0, only supports 16 Megabit Serial Flash Memories, such as those used in Olimex boards.

 ## Hardware